EduAgent/EduAgent/README.md

 #### Warning

 - Due to the massive contextual data as input, each agent simulation will cost about 0.2 USD with GPT 4 and 0.02 USD with GPT 3.5.
 Running the whole N = 310 agents for experiment one or N = 705 agents for experiment two will result in high cost.
 Therefore, be sure to set your suitable agent number.

+#### TODO

+- Some variables in the codes are not exactly the same as depicted in the paper.
+We will update them soon.